babypandas-dev/babypandas/README.md

 ---

-Goal: create a simplified introductory `pandas` library that allows for basic tabular data-analysis with only the necessary methods and arguments.
+Simplified introductory `pandas` library that allows for basic tabular data-analysis with only the necessary methods and arguments.
 Allows for a smooth transition into `pandas`.

 ---